 Set with gorgeous old Swiss cut diamonds to the centre and each end interspersed with wonderful wine red rubies

 The stones sit in a traditional boat shaped setting boarded by attractive raised millegrain detail with scroll decorated shoulders

-This beautiful ring looks fabulous when worn
+This beautiful vintage diamond ring 18ct, looks fabulous when worn!

-- Central diamond about 2.5mm, side diamonds1.8mm
+- Central diamond about 2.5mm, side diamonds 1.8mm

 - Circa 0.15 carat Colour H Clarity SI